MeVisLab/examples/mevislab.github.io/content/tutorials/thirdparty.md

 [Matplotlib](https://matplotlib.org/) is a library for creating static, animated, and interactive visualizations in Python.

 * create publication quality plots
-* Make interactive figures that can be zoomed, panned and updated
+* Make interactive figures that can be zoomed, panned, and updated
 * Customize visual style and layout
 * Export to many file formats